Sehrentos/nodejs-game-server/README.md

 ## Overview

-This project is a **test project** for learning and having some fun in the process.
+This project is a **test project** for learning purpose and having some fun in the process.
-It's an MMO-like game that allows you ( or kids 😊 ) to draw textures for the entities and maps used in the game, but of course, this requires the developer to put them in the project assets manually.
+It's an MMO-like game that allows you ( or kids 😊 ) to draw textures for the entities and maps used in the game, but of course, this requires the developer to put them in the project assets manually and link them to the game.

 ## Gameplay